 Due to the Covid-19 Coronavirus pandemic, and in accordance with Government instructions, we have taken the difficult decision to close the Tring Town Council Office and the Information Centre to the public until further notice.
 However, we are working remotely, and we will attempt to deal effectively with all enquiries by phone (there is an answer machine message facility), e-mail, or via this website (see ‘contact information’ page at the bottom of the list on the left).
 As and when we receive updated information about local services, we will add links below, to keep you in the picture about the great work that is being done in the local community.

-For latest advice from Central Government and Hertfordshire County Council on face masks, click here
+For latest advice from Central Government and Hertfordshire County Council on face masks, click the link below:

 For the latest information from Rothschild House Surgery in Tring about patient care and prescription arrangements, please click here